em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> The `-t, --trim` option will typically drop the first and last events of its analysis, ensuring that at least 500&thinsp;ms of inactivity occur on either end of the newly scanned data.&thinsp; If all goes well, a capture of duration _n+2_ seconds should yield a clean set of _n_ events.
+> The `-t, --trim` option will typically drop the first and last events of its analysis, ensuring that at least 500&thinsp;ms of inactivity occur on either end of the newly scanned data.&thinsp; If all goes well, a capture of duration _d&thinsp;_+&thinsp;2 seconds should yield a clean set of _d_ events.

 <br>